andrew/ultimate-awesome/README.md

 - [Awesome-Hyperledger-Fabric](https://github.com/ConsensusDev/Awesome-Hyperledger-Fabric) - A Curated List of Awesome Hyperledger Fabric Resources（超级账本 Fabric 技术开发资源列表）.
 - [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-malware-analysis](https://github.com/Correia-jpv/fucking-awesome-malware-analysis) - Defund the Police.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-raspberry-pi](https://github.com/correia-jpv/fucking-awesome-raspberry-pi) - CC0 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources. 😎 Awesome lists about all kinds of interesting topics.
-With repository stars⭐ and forks🍴.
 - [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.
 - [Awesome-DFKI](https://github.com/DFKI/Awesome-DFKI) - A curated list of awesome DFKI GitLabs, Groups and Projects.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.